 Treatment of Benign Cystic Teratoma

 Sacrococcygeal teratomas can cause hydrops fetalis due to a rich vascular flow to the tumor.
-In these patients, fetoscopic laser ablation or vascular coiling are indicated to limit blood flow to the tumor.
-Additionally, if the antenatal evaluation reveals a large teratoma, cesarean delivery is indicated to avoid delivery complications.
+In these patients, fetoscopic laser ablation or vascular coiling, are indicated to limit blood flow to the tumor.
+Additionally, if the antenatal evaluation reveals a large teratoma, caesarean delivery is indicated to avoid delivery complications.

-While the current standard is to perform an open abdominal surgery, laparoscopy can be offered as in option to selected cases.
-While laparoscopy reduces post-operative pain, blood loss and results in faster recovery, patients should understand that the risk of recurrence and of tumor’s spillage are higher.
+While the current standard is to perform an open abdominal surgery, a laparoscopy can be offered as an option to selected cases.
+While a laparoscopy reduces post-operative pain, blood loss and results in faster recovery, patients should understand that the risks of recurrence and of the tumor’s spillage are higher.

-Teratoma’s spillage can cause peritonitis or a foreign-body-reaction and abdominal adhesions.
-Testicular teratomas are usually excised along with the testis unless they happen in a prepubertal boy and are clearly benign.
+A Teratoma’s spillage can cause peritonitis or a foreign-body-reaction and abdominal adhesions.
+Testicular teratomas are usually excised along with the testis, unless they happen in a prepubertal boy and are clearly benign.